Philip Nye: On toleration

 Nye and Goodwin co-authored An Apologeticall Narration, pleading for toleration of Calvinist congregations outside a proposed Presbyterian national church.
 Their text presented to Parliament on 3 January 1644 argued that Congregational churches were closer to the practice of early Christians and more suited to the changeability of the times.
 It meant they could avoid having their views debated at the Westminster Assembly, where they would have been outnumbered and perhaps outvoted.
 In the Whitehall Debates of 1648, however, Nye backed Henry Ireton's view that toleration should be limited by the state and joined in opposing the Racovian Catechism.

 Views

 Nye was famous for supporting religious freedom and independence.
 He opposed "a presbytery with a civil state", but otherwise liked Presbyterianism for its staunch scriptural views.

 Nye along with Thomas Goodwin pleaded forcefully for allowing Jews to return to England.
 Their plea had Cromwell's direct encouragement, although wild anti-Semitic rumours and general public antipathy made readmission politically impossible.

-He was strong an opponent of astrology and superstition in general.
+He was strong an opponent of astrology, Christmas and superstition in general.